 Greece was one of the first European Union countries to reopen to American tourists this year.
 From its ancient landmarks to glittering blue waters (and COVID-free islands), it’s the perfect respite after a challenging year.
 To enter, you need to be fully vaccinated at least two weeks before your vacay or have recovered from COVID-19 in the past two to nine months (you can prove this with a medical certificate or positive PCR result taken during that period).
 You also have to fill in a Passenger Locator Form the day before arrival.
 On arrival, you may be randomly selected for additional mandatory health screening.
 Face masks are required in all public areas.

-These rainforests and ancient Mayan sites are yours to explore providing you show a negative PCR test on arrival.
-It has to have been taken 72 hours prior to arrival and you also must complete the Health Pass before you arrive.
-If you were fully vaccinated against COVID-19 at least two weeks prior to travel, or recovered from COVID within the past three months, you can show medical documentation instead of taking a PCR test.
+These rainforests and ancient Mayan sites are yours to explore providing you are fully vaccinated and show a negative PCR test on arrival.
+It has to have been taken 72 hours prior to arrival and you also must complete the Health Pass before you arrive..
 Masks are required in all public areas.

 While the country is still recovering from multiple hurricanes, Honduras is still keeping its borders open for tourists including American arrivals.
 You’ll need to complete this health declaration and bring a printed copy of it as well as show a negative PCR test taken up to 72 hours before arrival.
 You don’t need to take a PCR test if you’re fully vaccinated but will need to show proof of your vaccination.
 Face masks, hand sanitizer and social distancing is mandatory.
 There are restrictions on inter-state travel.
 There is also a curfew from 10 p.m. to 5 a.m – anyone fully vaccinated can stay out but must bring their proof of vaccination with them.

 As long as you enter by air, you’re allowed to enter Hungary and explore its beautiful towns, palaces, natural spas, the famous Danube, and the charming but less well-known lakes.
 You’ll need to take a PCR test within 72 hours of travel.
 Masks are encouraged and a mask mandate could be on the horizon.

-After a year of closure to Americans, Italy has reopened its borders.
 If you want to check out Italy’s historic towns, bucolic landscapes and COVID-free islands, you need to fill in a self-declaration form first.
 You will need to take a PCR test up to 72 hours before your arrival in Italy or an antigen test 24 hours before arrival and if you’re unvaccinated or don’t have proof of recovery from COVID, you will also have to self-isolate in your hotel for five days.
 After the tenth day, you’ll need to take another test to check you’re still COVID-negative.
 If you’re fully vaccinated, you’re exempt from the self-isolation requirements.
 There may be some regional restrictions too, so check here in advance to make sure you don’t get caught out.
 A Green Pass is required for access to indoor restaurants and many tourist attractions and other businesses.
 Your vaccination certificate can be used to obtain a Green Pass, or a PCR test taken within 48 hours of entering the venue – more information is here.
 Face masks are required in all indoor and outdoor public areas.

 The tropical island of Jamaica is allowing American travelers in, but with certain restrictions.
-You’ll need to apply for travel authorization online 72 hours in advance, including a negative PCR test from an accredited lab taken up to three days before your departure date.
+You’ll need to apply for travel authorization online seven days in advance, including a negative PCR or antigen test from an accredited lab taken up to three days before your departure date.
 Then you will have to stay at your hotel and within the ‘Resilient Corridor’ (which includes some tourist attractions) during your vacation.
 The tourist board has a very informative website explaining requirements.
 There’s a curfew and some restrictions on inter-state travel.

 Maybe you’ve always dreamed of posing like Indiana Jones in front of the rock temple at Petra.
 Here’s the good news – it’s still possible.
-Americans must complete a health declaration form including a negative PCR test up to 72 hours before they leave home, then take a $46 PCR test on arrival.
+Americans must complete a health declaration form and a negative PCR test up to 72 hours before you leave home, then also take a $46 PCR test on arrival.
 You must also prove you have adequate health insurance.
 As with most places, masks and social distancing are required.

-Most famous for its savanna safaris, this beautiful country is open to Americans who can present a negative PCR test taken up to 96 hours before arrival.
+Most famous for its savanna safaris, this beautiful country is open to fully vaccinated Americans who can present a negative PCR test taken up to 72 hours before arrival.
 If you go, your PCR test will need to be verified via the Trusted Travel initiative.
 You’ll have to apply for an e-visa before boarding your flight, and show your QR code to officials.
-There’s health screening at the airport, masks are mandatory in public, and there’s a curfew from 10 p.m. to 4 a.m (7 p.m. to 4 a.m. in some areas).
+There’s health screening at the airport, and masks are mandatory in public.
 There are also some restrictions on traveling between five counties.

-If you’re visiting Kosovo, you need to be fully vaccinated, or you need to show you have received one dose of a COVID-19 vaccine plus a negative PCR result taken up to 72 hours before travel,or one dose of the vaccine plus proof of recovery within the past 30 days.
+If you’re visiting Kosovo, you need to be fully vaccinated, or you need to show you have received one dose of a COVID-19 vaccine plus a negative PCR result taken up to48 hours before travel,or one dose of the vaccine plus proof of recovery within the past 22-180 days.
 Masks are required in public, with hefty fines and prison sentences for those caught violating the mandate.
-There’s a curfew from 10 p.m. to 5 a.m.
+There’s a curfew from midnight to 5 a.m.

 This beautiful Baltic state, known for its wide beaches and quaint medieval towns, has reopened to vaccinated Americans.
 You’ll have to fill in a health survey.
 You will also have to show proof of vaccination to enter most venues and businesses.
 Masks are required in public and on public transport.

 You can now explore the lush Alpine landscapes, castles and villages of Liechtenstein if you’re fully vaccinated, or can show evidence of having recently recovered from COVID-19.
 A PCR test is required for entry – it must be taken up to 72 hours before your flight.
 A second test is required four-seven days after arrival.
 Masks must be worn on trams, trains, buses, mountain cable cars and on boats on the lakes/rivers.

 You can discover the beaches, dunes, forests and lakes of Lithuania now it’s back open again to American visitors.
 You can enter as long as you’re fully vaccinated, you’ll just have to fill in this health questionnaire first.
 Masks are required in enclosed public spaces like museums and on public transport.

 These Indian Ocean islands are still a popular destination for luxury travelers.
 The tropical archipelago is open to U.S. passport holders.
 You’ll need to fill in a Traveller Health Declaration 24 hours before arrival and present a negative PCR test taken up to 96 hours before arrival.
 Some resorts may require one or more PCR tests to be taken during your stay.
 The resorts doing this normally allow guests to be mask-free after the additional tests.
 Each resort is on a private island of its own (separated from the general public) which means they’re all in their own ‘safety bubbles’.
 But each of the 130-plus resorts have a slightly different position on masks.
 However, masks are universally required during transit and at airports.
 There’s health screening at the airports too.
 Guesthouses are open to fully vaccinated visitors but if you’re switching between guesthouse you’ll need another PCR test 72 hours before you move.
-If you’re unvaccinated, you may be allowed to stay at a guesthouse under certain conditions.
+If you’re unvaccinated, you may be allowed to stay at a guesthouse under certain conditions. .
 The latest updates are here and here.